 A survey of undergraduate and graduate health professions that provide patient care and other services in the health care delivery system.
 Designed to assist undergraduate students in career investigation.

 HRP 402.
 Honors Seminar II.
 1 Hour.

-Development and completion of a researchable project for presentation and publication under the direction of a faculty mentor.
-Two to four termsrequired for a minimum accumulation of 4 semester hours.
-Written research paper submitted and grades assigned upon completion of the 4 semester hours.
+Development and completion of a scholarly project for presentation and publication under the direction of a faculty mentor.
+Two to four terms required for a minimum accumulation of 4 semester hours.

 HRP 411.
 Honors Community Service Project.
 1-3 Hour.